 No one flinched when the warnings came through the telegraph that the dam up stream may fail.
 They’d heard it before.
 There was a time, years ago, when people spoke of the possibility of the dam bursting, but the wealthiest people on earth were, after all, maintaining it.

 Fourteen miles upriver from Johnstown stood one of the largest earthen dams in the world.
-Initially constructed by the Pennsylvania Mainline Canal, the South Fork Dam was purchased by the South Fork Hunting and Fishing Club from the Pennsylvania Railroad who had abandoned the dam shortly after the Civil War.
+Initially constructed by the Pennsylvania Mainline Canal, the South Fork Dam was purchased by the South Fork Hunting and Fishing Club from the Pennsylvania Railroad which had abandoned the dam shortly after the Civil War.
 Rebuilt by the club, it rose nearly 80 feet over the valley floor.
 Behind it sat Lake Conemaugh, a two mile long, one mile wide—at its widest—and 60 feet deep pleasure lake for Pennsylvania’s elite including Andrew Carnegie, Henry Clay Frick, and Philander Knox.

 No matter how hard the rains fell, the South Fork Dam had always held.
 A sense of complacency fell over Johnstown, despite what some called “the sword of Damocles hanging over Johnstown.”
 One of those who were concerned was Daniel J. Morrell, president of the nearby Cambria Iron Company and the most powerful man in the valley.